Digital Piano Expert

 On the Treble Staff the “line” notes, starting at the bottom of the staff, are E, G, B, D, and F (Remembered with the pneumonic Every Good Boy Does Fine.)

-On piano, the notes of the Treble Staff are played with the right hand.
-(This is not important yet, but it will be in a moment.)
+On the piano, you play the notes of the Treble Staff with the right hand (this is not important yet, but it will be in a moment).

 The Bass Staff